Keeping Good Records Reduces Stress at Tax Time

 BUSINESS Records

 If you are a small business owner, you must keep all your employment tax records for at least four years after the tax becomes due or is paid, whichever is later.
-Examples of important documents business owners should keep Include:

-- Gross receipts: Cash register tapes, bank deposit slips, receipt books, invoices, credit card charge slips and Forms 1099-MISC
+Gross receipts: Cash register tapes, bank deposit slips, receipt books, invoices, credit card charge slips and Forms 1099-MISC.

-- Proof of purchases: Canceled checks, cash register tape receipts, credit card sales slips and invoices
+Proof of purchases: Canceled checks, cash register tape receipts, credit card sales slips and invoices.

-- Expense documents: Canceled checks, cash register tapes, account statements, credit card sales slips, invoices and petty cash slips for small cash payments
+Expense documents: Canceled checks, cash register tapes, account statements, credit card sales slips, invoices and petty cash slips for small cash payments.

-- Documents to verify your assets: Purchase and sales invoices, real estate closing statements and canceled checks
+Documents to verify your assets: Purchase and sales invoices, real estate closing statements and canceled checks.

 In case your return is selected for examination

 Keeping well-organized records also ensures you can answer questions if your return is selected for examination or prepare a response if you receive an IRS notice.
-In most cases, the IRS does not require you to keep records in any special manner.
-Generally speaking, you should keep any and all documents that may have an impact on your federal tax return.

 In a Nutshell

 TaxACT Free Federal and Deluxe Editions include both Schedule A and all the necessary forms you need.
-You can also use any of these tax software to help you do your taxes.